New Parent FAQs

 Q: May I visit my child’s classroom?

-YES.
-All teachers at Montgomery welcome parents to visit and help in the classroom.
+TBD.
+All teachers at Montgomery welcome parents to visit and help in the classroom when allowed by school administration.
 Please arrange this with your child’s teacher prior to your visit.
 All visitors must enter through the main front doors and must check in with the school secretary and pick up a visitor’s name tag.
 Parents should not interrupt instruction during classroom visits.
 If a parent/guardian needs to speak to a teacher regarding his/her child, please call the school, email or send a note to the teacher asking to schedule a conference.